Parliament: Lessons from 2019 Stanchart Singapore Marathon will help in organising of future editions, says Grace Fu

 "A detailed traffic impact study was conducted, and plans took into careful account accessibility for essential services such as hospitals and fire stations."

-On the event day, 500 auxiliary police were deployed at critical road junctions to redirect motorists and advise on alternative routes.
+On the day of the event, 500 auxiliary police were deployed at critical road junctions to redirect motorists and advise on alternative routes.

-Organisers also coordinated with the Singapore Tourism Board to engage affected businesses and more than 150 stakeholders since the start of 2019 where road closure information was shared early, Ms Fu added.
+Organisers also coordinated with the Singapore Tourism Board to engage affected businesses and more than 150 stakeholders since the start of 2019 and road closure information was shared early, Ms Fu added.